williamverdolini/williamverdolini.github.com/_posts/fastcatalog/2015-06-24-fastcatalog-sql2elastic.md

 }
 ]]></script>

-#####Query for documents filtered by some property values
+#####Query for documents filtered by some attribute values
 The same queries as before, but without the **search_type=count** querystring parameter.
 So you don't need to perform two different queries to get all the result to display.
 Very powerful!!!
 Very Fast!!!

 <div class="col-md-6">
 <h4>Pros</h4>
 <ul>
 <li>Fast...wow!</li>
-<li>Again, the query results give the complete <b>structured json object</b>, with the nested couples of property's value/count and, better than MongoDb, with Elastic'aggregates you can set the size of you aggregation and this fits very well with "see all values" feature in multi-properties catalog.</li>
+<li>Again, the query results give the complete <b>structured json object</b>, with the nested couples of attribute's value/count and, better than MongoDb, with Elastic'aggregates you can set the size of you aggregation and this fits very well with "see all values" feature in multi-attributes catalog.</li>
 <li>No need for separate find queries: the aggregate without <b>search_type=count</b> querystring parameter, returns the matched documents</li>
 </ul>
 </div>